4-bin system in Hamburg: 4-bin system in Hamburg for better waste separation and recycling

 The 4-bin system in Hamburg also includes the blue paper bin for paper, cardboard and cartons.
 Newspapers, magazines, brochures, office paper, envelopes and cardboard packaging all belong here.
 Contaminated or heavily soiled paper (for example greasy pizza boxes), wallpaper or coated speciality paper do not, and must be placed in residual waste or, depending on the case, in the recycling bin.
 Correct use of these two bins ensures that valuable paper fibres can be reused several times, conserving natural resources.

-4-bin system in Hamburg: Yellow recycling bin and black residual waste bin
+Advantages of the 4-bin system in Hamburg for recycling and climate protection4-bin system in Hamburg: Yellow recycling bin and black residual waste bin

 Within the 4-bin system in Hamburg, the yellow recycling bin plays a central role in collecting recyclable packaging.
 It is used for plastics, metals and composite packaging such as PET bottles, plastic films, yoghurt pots, cans, aluminium foils and beverage cartons.
 Packaging should be emptied but not thoroughly washed, so that sorting processes remain efficient and resource-friendly.